 Materiality Amount Planning materiality - This is the figure we calculate to assess the overall impact of audit adjustments on the financial statements.
-It has been set at 2% of budgeted gross expenditure for the year ended 31 March 2020, based on the latest audited accounts. £640 Performance materiality - This acts as a trigger point.
+It has been set at 2% of the 2020/21 budgeted gross expenditure. £1,000 Performance materiality - This acts as a trigger point.
 If the aggregate of errors identified during the financial statements audit exceeds performance materiality this would indicate that further audit procedures should be considered.
-Using our professional judgement, we have calculated performance materiality at 75% of planning materiality. £480 Reporting threshold (i.e., clearly trivial) - We are required to report to those charged with governance on all unadjusted misstatements more than the 'reporting threshold' amount. £100 Source: Audit Scotland
+Using our professional judgement, we have calculated performance materiality at 75% of planning materiality 750 Reporting threshold (i.e., clearly trivial) - We are required to report to those charged with governance on all unadjusted misstatements more than the 'reporting threshold' amount.
+This has been calculated at 5% of planning materiality 50